wcvanvan/FaceDetection/README.md

 ## Comparison with openblas

-My algorithm is 3 times slower than openblas when doing multiplication of 1 x 10^4 with 10^4 x 10^5.
-But it's of the same speed when O3 is on
+My algorithm is of the same speed with OpenBLAS